 More details are available at the NIE PGDE website.

 Trainee teachers on the PGDE (PE) programme at the National Institute of Education (NIE) will be trained to teach PE at the primary and secondary levels.
 Professionally, dual level teacher training will help teachers to understand growth and motor development across the schooling years, and their implications on teaching and learning.
-Your first school posting will be to the first teaching level indicated in your letter of offer.
-Subsequent school postings may be to your second teaching level, subject to organisational requirements.
+Successful candidates’ first school posting will be to the first teaching level indicated in their letter of offer.
+Candidates may be posted to the second teaching level assigned subsequently, subject to organisational requirements.